 Cloud bread is a great substitute for bread on the ketogenic diet.
 The term “cloud” comes from the fact that its quite light and fluffy tasting, which comes from the egg whites being mixed and folded into the rest of the recipe.

+Cloud bread is a much lighter alternative to the Keto Bread and works perfectly in any situation.
 It is seriously a good burger bun or even an Asian bao bun!
 I have used cheese and ham in the photo above, but you can pretty much put whatever toppings on it you like.

 Cloud bread is a staple recipe for the ketogenic diet.
 There are many kinds of different bread substitutes, but if you’re looking for something light and fluffy like white bread, then these are your go-to recipe.